|Chuseok – Korean Thanksgiving Day|

-Chuseok (추석) is the biggest and most important holiday in Korea.
-Family members from near and far come together to share food and stories and to give thanks to their ancestors for the abundant harvest.
-Chuseok Day falls on September 19 in 2013, but the holiday is observed for a total of three days (September 18 – 20).
-Fortunately, this year’s Chuseok holidays fall from Wednesday through Friday, giving making it a five-day holiday in total.
-Many Koreans will visit the homes of their families to spend quality time together.
-The holidays provide a good opportunity to enjoy traditional cultural experiences.
-Let’s take a closer look at Chuseok, a traditional Korean holiday.
+Chuseok (추석) is one of the biggest and most important holidays in Korea.
+Family members from near and far come together to share food and stories and to give thanks to their ancestors for an abundant harvest.
+In 2014, Chuseok Day falls on September 8, but the holiday is observed for a total of three days (September 7–9).
+Fortunately, this year's Chuseok holiday period makes for a 5-day weekend since Wednesday, September 10 was also designated a day off during this national holiday period.
+Many Koreans will visit their family homes to spend quality time together, and the holidays provide a good opportunity to enjoy traditional cultural experiences throughout Korea.
+Let's take a closer look at the traditional Korean holiday of Chuseok.

 The meaning of Chuseok (Hangawi)

 Chuseok is one of Korea’s three major holidays, along with Seollal (New Year’s Day) and Dano (the 5th day of the 5th month of the lunar year) and is also referred to as Hangawi (한가위).
 Han means “big” and gawi means “the ides of August/Autumn” (August 15th according to the lunar calendar is when the full harvest moon appears).
 Hangawi/Chuseok was the day on which Koreans, an agrarian people throughout most of history, gave thanks to their ancestors for the year’s harvest, and shared their abundance with family and friends.